The Art of Imaging – Exhibition

 Past events

-The latest edition of the Art of Imaging exhibition took place on March 18, 2023 at the PHI Centre in Montreal.
+The first edition of the full Art of Imaging exhibition took place on March 18, 2023 at the PHI Centre in Montreal.
 Over 400 people attended the event throughout the day to learn the story of bio-imaging told through the lens of Quebec scientists.
 In the evening, a cocktail reception with a public lecture by Professor Pierre Bellec about how art and science can inspire each other filled the room with around 150 people.

 In addition to the exhibition, children ages 8-12 were invited to participate in free activities to learn about bio-imaging and the brain, led by members of the QBIN student and postdoc communications committee.
 The activities included a scavenger hunt based on the images in the exhibition, building brains with modeling clay, and crafting neurons out of pipe cleaners.